 Since both matrices $\sigma^A$ and $\sigma^B$ are diagonal, we have four independent real parameters.
 Note, however, that a gauge transformation $\sigma^A \mapsto \sigma^A + a~ \bone$, $\sigma^B \mapsto \sigma^B - a~ \bone$, with any $a \in \fR$, does not affect neither the operator $F$, nor the value of the optimal quantum transport cost \eqref{dual}.
-Consequently, we can eliminate one of the parameters are left with three of them.
+Consequently, we can eliminate one of these four parameters.
 It is convenient to use the following parametrisation:

 where $\sigma_3$ denotes the third Pauli matrix.
-Then, the matrices $F$ and $F^\Phi$ take the following form,
+Then, both hermitian matrices $F$ and $F^{\Phi}$ take the following form

 with entries: